jigumany/CyberSecurity/README.md

 # CyberSecurity

-An easy to use online educational platform
+An easy to use online educational platform.

 ## Getting Started